-Clinical data generated from the VCAR33AUTO and VCAR33ALLO programs may inform the development of important new therapies for patients with relapsed/refractory AML.
-In addition, these programs will collect important safety and efficacy data to inform the Treatment Systems discussed below.

-- Advance Treatment Systems comprising eHSCs and CAR-Ts, starting with the VOR33 + VCAR33 Treatment System.
-We intend to combine VOR33 and VCAR33ALLO as the VOR33 + VCAR33 Treatment System where patients first receive a VOR33 HSCT, then subsequently VCAR33ALLO generated from the same healthy donor source as VOR33.
-Such a Treatment System could result in long-lived CAR-T cells in the patient without major hematologic toxicities and enable prolonged remissions or cures in the post-transplant setting.
-We plan to develop the VOR33 + VCAR33 Treatment System by generating initial data on VOR33 from the VBP101 clinical trial, alongside initial clinical data from the VCAR33ALLO program, thereby de-risking the Treatment System prior to IND submission. - Leverage our proprietary Vor Bio platform to discover and validate targets for additional eHSCs and CAR-Ts.
+- expansion capability.
+We plan to submit an IND for this program in the first half of 2023 to support a Phase 1/2 clinical trial for patients with relapsed/refractory AML. - o VCAR33^{AUTO} uses autologous cells from each patient and is being studied in an ongoing Phase 1/2 clinical trial sponsored by the National Marrow Donor Program ("NMDP") in young adult and pediatric patients with relapsed/refractory AML in a bridge-to-transplant study. - Clinical data generated from the VCAR33^{AUTO} and VCAR33^{ALLO} programs may inform the development of important new therapies for patients with relapsed/refractory AML.
+In addition, these programs will collect important safety and efficacy data to inform the Treatment Systems discussed below. - Advance Treatment Systems comprising eHSCs and CAR-Ts, starting with the trem-cel + VCAR33 Treatment System.
+We intend to combine trem-cel and VCAR33 Treatment System where patients would first receive a trem-cel HSCT, then subsequently VCAR33 Treatment System could result in long-lived CAR-T cells in the patient without major hematologic toxicities and potentially enable prolonged remissions or cures in the post-transplant setting.
+We plan to develop the trem-cel + VCAR33 Treatment System by generating initial data on trem-cel from the VBP101 clinical trial, alongside initial clinical data from the VCAR33 Treatment System, prior to IND submission. - Leverage our proprietary Vor Bio platform to discover and validate targets for additional eHSCs and CAR-Ts.
 We have applied expertise in HSC biology and genome engineering to focus on targets beyond CD33, including CD123, EMR2, and CD5.
-Additional targets may allow us to go beyond AML to other cancers, and also provide multiplexing opportunities that allow modification of more than one target simultaneously, potentially obviating concerns around tumor heterogeneity or tumor escape mechanisms, and allowing even more posttransplant treatment opportunities including multi-specific CAR-Ts.
-The VOR33-CLL1 + VCAR33-CLL1 Treatment System is the first of such programs consisting of a multiplex-edited eHSC and multi-specific CAR-Ts. - Establish in-house cGMP cell therapy manufacturing.
+Additional targets may allow us to go beyond AML to target other cancers, and also provide multiplexing opportunities that allow modification of more than one target simultaneously, potentially obviating concerns around tumor heterogeneity or tumor escape mechanisms, and potentially allowing even more post-transplant treatment opportunities including multi-specific CAR-Ts.
+The CD33-CLL1 Treatment System is the first of such programs consisting of a multiplex-edited eHSC and multi-specific CAR-T. - Further establish and leverage our in-house cGMP cell therapy manufacturing.
 HSCs are unique cell types that require specialized genome engineering techniques as well as specific handling and manipulation processes.
-We have built considerable know-how manipulating genes of these cells and have also designed a highly efficient manufacturing process for VOR33 of approximately three days.
-We are investing in our know-how and manufacturing processes, including the build-out of our own in-house clinical manufacturing facility at our Cambridge, MA headquarters.
+We have built considerable know-how manipulating genes of these cells and have also designed a highly efficient manufacturing and release process for trem-cel that fits into the standard HSC transplant process.
+In September 2022, we completed the build-out of our own in-house clinical manufacturing facility at our Cambridge, MA headquarters.
 The facility has been designed to support flexible clinical manufacturing for our eHSC and CAR-T product candidate pipeline and allow enhanced strategic control.